423 – 431 West Superior Street | Architect: Traphagen & Fitzpatrick | Built: 1891 | Lost: 1966

 When wealthy timber and mining magnate Andreas M. Miller noted the success of the newly-opened Temple Opera House in 1889, he hired Traphagen and Fitzpatrick to design the Lyceum, essentially an office building wrapped around a grand theater.
 The Duluth News Tribune would describe the building as the “Handsomest and Costliest Building in the Northwest.”

 The massive Romanesque building — it stood six stories high, with short towers rising on each of the four corners — was faced with buff-colored brick and sandstone with terra cotta trim and stretched 125 feet along Superior Street and 140 feet up Fifth Avenue West.
 The street-level storefront windows utilized a new innovation: double thick plate glass.
-Its triple-arched Superior Street entrance was twenty-two feet wide and featured ornately carved decorations by George Thrana, including the theatrical masks of Tragedy and Comedy; two sandstone lions guarded the granite entrance stairway, its steps were hewn from gray granite and white marble.
+Its triple-arched Superior Street entrance was twenty-two feet wide and featured ornately carved decorations by George Thrana, including the theatrical masks of Tragedy and Comedy; two bronze lions guarded the granite entrance stairway, its steps were hewn from gray granite and white marble.
 The main door was outfitted with hardware made of brass, copper, and nickel.

 The Lyceum’s auditorium, which could seat 1,368 patrons under crystal chandeliers and an ornamental ceiling, opened August 3, 1891, with Emma Abbott starring in Alexander Bisson’s three-act comedy “Mrs. Wilkenson’s Widows.”
 The room was seventy feet high, seventy-six feet wide, and sixty-three feet deep and boasted three horseshoe-shaped balconies.
 About 1,400 light bulbs illuminated the room, and its bronze-and-stained-glass doors closed silently to avoid distracting performances.
 The emphasis lay on comfort: the seats offered ample room, padded arm rests, and had perforated leather bottoms to keep them cool.
 In the balconies, the chairs were spaced three feet apart.